iitpvisionlab/hyperhazeoff/README.md

 - [x] Benchmarking pipeline on RGB and HSI versions of RRealHyperPDID *24.10.2025*
 - [x] Visualization alghorithms, models weights trained on HyperDehazing, requirements.txt *27.10.2025*
 - [x] Field delineation quality assessment *29.10.2025*
+- [ ] LULC quality assessment *19.12.2025*

+> [!NOTE]
+> The article contains a typo.
+The LULC accuracy for AIDTransformer is 62.47%; for AACNet, it's 59.86%.
+This will be corrected shortly.

 ## Datasets